fatimamardi/FxDealsProject/POSTMAN_TESTING_GUIDE.md

 ## Tips

-1. **Use Postman's Collection Runner** to test multiple requests in sequence
+1. **Organize requests in a Postman collection** to test multiple requests in sequence
 2. **Save responses** as examples for documentation
 3. **Use variables** for dealUniqueId to test duplicates easily
 4. **Check H2 Console** at http://localhost:8080/h2-console to see stored data